Mthandazo42/computervision/README.md

 pip install -r requirements.txt

 # Step Two
 Whilst in the project root directory, run python app/server.py serve to start the uvicorn server.
-Open your browser and go to your https://localhost:5000 and start identify the breed of your pet.
+Open your browser and go to your http://localhost:5000 and start identify the breed of your pet.

+# Acknowledgements
+Special thanks to Pankaj Mathur for the awesome tutorial on web application intergration for a image classifier and Fastai.